reachweb/resrv-docs/languages.md

 ## Publishing the language file

-To publish the language file just run:
+If you didn't publish them during installation, you first need to publish the language files:

 ```bash
 php artisan vendor:publish --tag=resrv-language